 Winter RVing comes with its own challenges, just like camping in extreme heat does.
 Your mileage may vary, and you’ll need to figure some items out that pertain to your particular situation, but here are some good tips to keep everything in shape during your winter trips.

-1. Know your plumbing – If you are in a self-contained camper van, chances are that a lot of your rig’s plumbing is inside and safer from extreme cold temps.
+1. Know your plumbing – If you are in a self-contained camper van, chances are that a lot of your rig’s plumbing is inside and safer from extreme cnew temps.
 A good deal of RV’s have the bulk of their plumbing underneath and exposed to the elements.
 This is no good if you plan on camping in freezing temperatures.
 Do a little insulating to those exposed pipes – heat tape and heated hose tape are good items to have on hand.
 Also, if you are connected to the campground’s water system, you may be able to leave a faucet dripping to keep water moving through the pipes.

 2. Plan on using lots of propane – Your best bet for keeping warm in the winter is to use your RV’s propane-powered furnace.
 Most are rated higher that what’s actually needed in most conditions, so you’ll keep nice and toasty.
 Keep in mind that the furnace fan will likely run your batteries down in short order, so it’s best to camp where you are hooked up to electric.